weaviate/weaviate-io/developers/weaviate/modules/reader-generator-modules/generative-openai.md

 ### WCS

-The `Generative OpenAI` module is enabled by default in the Weaviate Cloud Service (WCS).
+The `Generative OpenAI` module is enabled by default in the Weaviate Cloud Services (WCS).
 If your instance version is on `1.17.3` or newer, then the module is ready to go.

 ### Local deployment with Docker